Chilliwack Firewood Permit Information

 The permit, in this process, will be sent to your e-mail address for viewing and printing.

-If you wish to collect firewood in the Vedder Mountain area, use and print the Vedder Mountain area map.
-This map must be attached to the Free Use Permit that will be sent to you in an e-mail.
+If you wish to collect firewood in the Vedder Mountain Sumas Mountain area, use and print the Vedder Mountain area map or Sumas Mountain area map These maps must be attached to the Free Use Permit that will be sent to you in an e-mail.

 If you wish to collect firewood in the Chilliwack River Valley, use the following contact information to obtain a Letter of Agreement (permit) from the Ts’elweyeqw Forestry Limited Partnership.
 Please note that it is important to contact the Ts’elweyeqw Forestry Limited Partnership before going to their office to obtain you letter of agreement.